JohnH2448/Anvil-Pro/README.md

 To flush invalid blocking instruction queues, the microarchitecture implicitly prevents blocking instructions from ever speculatively executing.
 Given that the pipeline is in order until post execute, all branches are resolved before any younger blocking instruction can enter an asynchronous unit like the memory queue.

 Restoring proper RST state is subtle and yet absolutely vital to a proper redirect mechanism.
 Checkpoint based systems were considered, but ultimately rejected due to unnecissary state and complexity.
 To restore correct RST state, Anvil-Pro instead derives previous states from reorder buffer metadata.
 Given that, at most, only three additional instructions can be in the pipeline that have potentially corrupted RST state.
 This means only three buses/write indexes to RST are needed, which is suprisingly lightweight.
 On redirect, the pipeline examines the resgiters modifed by the speculative work, examines the reorder buffer to check if a previous owner exists, and then derives the previous state from those variables.
+It then broadcasts that state to the RST, which restores itself on the next clock edge.

+Invalidating the pipeline is simplistic and arguably unnecissary, but it is still done to remove ambiguity about valid/invalid work.
+On redirect, all younger instructions in the pipeline are invalidated.
+This prevents any edge case archetectural state change and ensures no speculative work takes effect.